 |MSTFD4020||Use electronic fashion design tools|

-Prior to enrolment or commencement of training you will be required to complete a literacy and numeracy assessment and to attend a pre-training interview.
-These will assist with determining your suitability to the course, verify your training plan, and identify any learning support needs.
+Prior to enrolment or commencement of training you will be required to complete a literacy and numeracy assessment and a pre-training interview.
+These will assist with determining your suitability to the course, verify your training plan, and identify any learning support needs,

 Recognition of prior learning